hongbinchen-nckues/Deep_Generative_Model_Reconstructing_WFs_Efficiently/USER_GUIDE_DDM.md

-This document provides a detailed usage guide for the Deep Diffusion Model (DGM) framework used for reconstructing quantum Wigner functions from experimentally accessible marginal distributions.
+This document provides a usage guide for the Deep Diffusion Model (DDM) framework used for reconstructing quantum Wigner functions from experimentally accessible marginal distributions.

 The repository includes: